 That was relatively straightforward.
 Let’s ruin it by moving on to something more complicated!
 Mutants, called Espers in Japan, are the magic-users.
 Four of their inventory slots are permanently taken up by spell/ability slots, dramatically reducing their ability to carry armour, weapons and restoratives.
 They gain spells and abilities completely at random, which can eradicate your good spells in a blink.
-In fact, given the way the system works, bad spells are more likely than good ones, so unless you constantly save and restore, you could easily end up with crap.
+In fact, given the way the system works, bad spells are more likely than good ones, so unless you constantly save and restore, you could easily end up with a temporarily useless Mutant!
 In the Marathon, we got around this by settling into the idea that our Mutant would never have good spells, and so we were never disappointed!
-This was definitely my worst run with mutant abilities, ever, across both FFLI and LII, over the course of nineteen years.
+This was definitely my worst run with Mutant abilities, like… ever, maybe even across both FFLI and LII, and over the course of nineteen years!
 If you’re having trouble with Abilities, like us, spell books are available.
 In fact they often have better copies of the spells Mutants get as Abilities!
-But they’re going to cost you a pretty penny, use the same irreparable durability system as weapons, and they take up an equipment slot.
+But they’re going to cost you a pretty penny, use the same irreparable durability system as weapons, and they take up one of the Mutant’s precious equipment slot.

 As for stats, every source on the internet will tell you that Mutants level up like characters in FFII.
-They use light weapons and gain Agility, heavy weapons and they gain Strength.
-Magic is gained by using spells, HP by getting hit, and Defence might raise if planets are aligned and the nearest hardboiled egg stands up on two feet and does the macarana – not very often.
+If they use light weapons, they gain Agility, and if they use heavy weapons, they gain Strength.
+Magic is gained by using spells, HP by getting hit, and Defence might raise if planets are aligned and the nearest hardboiled egg stands up on two legs and does the macarana – not very often.
 That’s what we’re told in the manual and that’s how it works in FFLII.

 It’s a lie.

-For years people have noticed tiny inconsistencies in how this game handles its upgrades, but the only explanation I’ve seen that explains all the irregularities was posted by hacker Alex Jackson at the GameFAQs board about the game, which you can find here.
+For years people have noticed tiny inconsistencies in how this game handles Mutant upgrades, and the best explanation I’ve seen that explains all the irregularities was posted by hacker Alex Jackson at the GameFAQs board about the game, which you can find here.
 It seems that in reality, the developers created a fully random system that levelled up Mutants the same way no matter how you’re playing.
+It has no connection to FFII or even FFLII whatsoever.
 It worked so well that no one’s noticed for nineteen years.

-I don’t normally get this technical in the Journals, but if Jackson is right (and I feel from experience with the game that he is), this misconception needs contesting.
-According to Jackson (plus a little rounding), at the end of every battle, Mutants have:
+I don’t normally get this technical in the Journals, but if Jackson is right (and I feel from experience with the game that he is), this widespread misconception needs contesting.
+According to Jackson (plus a little rounding), at the end of every battle, Mutants have a: